tgeby0/reactive-programming-demo/README.md

 reactive programming library [rxjs](https://github.com/ReactiveX/rxjs), websockets using Socket.IO and asynchronous programming.

+In the final app, users will be able to see their own messages and messages sent by others.
+In this basic version, only the message's text, its timestamp, and whether it was sent or received will be visible.
+The focus of the demo is incorporating reactive programming paradigms into a working chat app.

 ### Pre-requisites:

 To run this tutorial, you will first need to install [Node.js](https://nodejs.org/en).